Evergreen Lampard proud to match Henry tally

-LONDON Manchester City midfielder Frank Lampard notched a trademark goal on Saturday to draw level with Thierry Henry in fourth place on the list of leading Premier League goalscorers.
+LONDON Manchester City midfielder Frank Lampard notched a trademark goal on Saturday to draw level with Thierry Henry in fourth place on the list of leading Premier League scorers.

 Lampard arrived late in the box to steer in a cross and secure his team's 1-0 win at Leicester City, the 175th league goal of his prolific career.

+Lampard is scheduled to join City's sister club New York City in MLS at the end of the month but despite the American season starting in March, both Pellegrini and Lampard hope he can be around to bolster City's title defence until May.

+"He is very important.
+Frank has been very useful for us in this moment," added Pellegrini.

-"I'm very happy with it, I thought it was going to be out of my reach," Lampard told the BBC.
+Of his goal, Lampard told the BBC: "I'm very happy with it, I thought it was going to be out of my reach.

-The 36-year-old Lampard scored the vast majority of his goals for Chelsea and his landmark strike for City kept his new team in touch with his former club at the top of the table.
+Lampard scored the vast majority of his goals for Chelsea and his landmark strike for City kept his new team just three points adrift of his former club at the top of the table.

-The champions trail Jose Mourinho's side by three points following a fifth successive league win.

 "Those are the kind of games we need to get results, we needed to grind them out," Lampard said.